skolte/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
 Here, we make a time series plot of type = "l" using basic plot system.
 We use the 5-minute interval as X-axis and the average number of steps taken, averaged across all days as Y-axis.

+The average daily activity pattern is as shown in the plot below.

 ```r
 # X axis <- 5 minute intervals for one day (0-2400)